 Abbarno, Aaron J. and Bonoff, Nicole.
 2018.
 PS: Political Science& Politics, 51(3), 559-562

-As a Democracy Fellow at the US Agency for International Development (USAID), I help manage the research priorities for the Democracy, Human Rights and Governance (DRG) sector.
-My focus is expanding the scope and quality of impact evaluations (IEs) of USAID programming.
+As a Democracy Fellow at the US Agency for International Development (USAID), I helped manage the research priorities for the Democracy, Human Rights and Governance (DRG) sector.
+My focus was on expanding the scope and quality of impact evaluations (IEs) of USAID programming.
 Within the policy world, IEs specifically refer to experimental or quasi-experimental research designs for evaluating outcomes and effectiveness.
 Our team is currently managing or designing over 20 IEs where USAID works, with a total research budget of more than $15 million.
 This is on top of the money that is budgeted to implement programming that is being evaluated.

 Corruption and Illegal Campaign Finances in Peruvian Elections

 Direct informational campaign to voters about levels and types of fraud in Amazon communities before elections

 (with Noam Lupu and Aaron Abbarno)